tonistiigi/ipizza/README.md

 ### What?

 Node.js module for payment processing with Estonian (and other iPizza based) banks.
-It currently supports Swedbank, SEB, Sampo, Krediidipank, LHV and Nordea.
+It currently supports Swedbank, SEB, Sampo, Krediidipank, LHV, Nordea and Estcard.
 Testing is provided by awesome [Pangalink.net](http://pangalink.net/) service.

 ###Install